 A fuller explanation of how the strategy and business model are executed is set out in the 2021 Annual Report

 2. Seek to understand and meet shareholder needs and expectations

-At every Board meeting, the Chief Executive Officer, Chief Financial Officer and the external investor relations consultant provide a summary of the content of any engagement they have had with investors to ensure that major shareholders’ views are communicated to the Board as a whole.
+At every Board meeting, the Chief Executive Officer and the Chief Financial Officer provide a summary of the content of any engagement they have had with investors to ensure that major shareholders’ views are communicated to the Board as a whole.
 The Board is also provided with brokers’ and analysts’ reports when published.
 This process enables the Chairman and the other Non-Executive Director to be kept informed of major shareholders’ opinions on strategy and governance, and for them to understand any issues or concerns.

-Shareholders are usually encouraged to attend the annual general meeting at which the Group’s activities and results are considered, and questions answered by the Directors.
+Shareholders are usually encouraged to attend the AGM at which the Group’s activities and results are considered, and questions answered by the Directors.
 However, given the ongoing COVID-19 pandemic and the associated UK Government measures, including restrictions on public gatherings, attendance was not permitted last year.
-Shareholders were, however, invited to submit questions by email to the Company prior to the annual general meeting and also the general meeting held on 2 September 2020.
+Shareholders were, however, invited to submit questions by email to the Company prior to the AGM.

 General information about the Group is available here on www.gygplc.com, including an overview of activities of the Group.
 All recent Company announcements are also available on the Company’s website.

 The Company receives occasional feedback direct from investors, which is carefully considered by the Board, with appropriate action being taken where the Board believes it in the interests of shareholders to do so.
 None of the feedback received from investors has involved non-compliance with the QCA Code.

 The Company maintains a dedicated email address and telephone number which investors may use to contact the Company which, together with the Company’s address, are displayed here.
 Investors may also make contact requests through the Company’s Nominated Advisor, Singer Capital Markets Advisory LLP.